 Several readers have recently written requesting a post on structured practice ideas for beginners.
-I scrolled through my archives (you can browse them here) and realised that I hadn’t written anything on structured practice for this vast and significant group of piano students.
+I scrolled through my archives and realised that I hadn’t written anything on structured practice for this vast and significant group of piano students.
 I’m very sorry about this, and in order to redress the balance, I hope you find the following of interest!

 - Beginners, particularly teenagers and adults, might benefit from setting goals.
 Decide what you wish to achieve by next week, next month and next year.
 When goals are in place, you are working towards a tangible outcome.
 It will help focus your mind and encourage you to keep going during those less than fruitful practice sessions.

 - Stick to that routine.
 Find a time of day which works for you, then you can look forward to practising at the same time everyday or whenever suits your timetable.
 Piano practice might not always be possible, but if you can mark it in your schedule and are keen to do it, then you’ll be sure to make it happen.

 - Little and often can work well.
 A beginner really doesn’t need to practice for more than 20 – 30 minutes a day.
 You may find it easier to work in two sessions.
 Aim to practice regularly as opposed to a couple of rushed sessions before your lesson (if you have one).

 - Studying with a teacher is much more productive than learning alone.
 Find a suitable teacher and a beginner’s tutor or method book which is user-friendly and well organised (your teacher will probably advise here).
 Use this alongside other resources; it’s best to explore a variety of material as opposed to relying on one piano method book.